ksoloti/ksoloti-legacy/README.md

 johannes.taelman@gmail.com

 Fork with firmware edits for the Ksoloti Core board

+# Note: This repository is not actively updated anymore.
+This repository contains the firmware you need when you want to use the original Axoloti patcher with your Ksoloti Core.
+However you won't be able to switch easily between using Ksoloti and Axoloti boards.
+The newer Ksoloti "standalone" patcher can be found [url]here[/url].

 ksoloti.axo@gmail.com